ISUgenomics/2021_workshop_transcriptomics/Notebook_Mou/02_Methods.md

 ## QC featureCounts with MultiQC
 * check out this [link](https://multiqc.info/docs/) on how to run multiQC with featureCounts `*.summary` files.
 This is another way to assess read alignment quality.
+* Read MultiQC to assess read alignment (can try this on gsnap output): http://www.bea.ki.se/documents/Intro2RNAseq.pdf
+* What parameter to use in gsnap to remove bad reads? (unassigned: unmapped, ambiguous, multimapping, no features) - don't need to, if run default, the uniquely read counts will be the mapped reads.

 1. I initially tried to run multiQC with miniconda on Atlas, but had issues with installing multiQC.
 I kept getting weird user permission issues.
 Atlas support staff (help-usda@hpc.msstate.edu) pointed out the following:
 ```